-The first approach is used for $NO_x$ (as $NO_2$ ), where emissions are expected to occur mainly from combustion of coke oven gas (the main fuel used), with very minor contributions from the use of other fuels (blast furnace gas, colliery methane, natural gas) and fugitive emissions from the coke oven.
+The first approach is used for NO_x (as NO_2), where emissions are expected to occur mainly from combustion of coke oven gas (the main fuel used), with very minor contributions from the use of other fuels (blast furnace gas, colliery methane, natural gas) and fugitive emissions from the coke oven.
 The approach relies upon the use of literature emission factors to estimate emissions from the minor sources.
 These emission estimates for the minor sources are then subtracted from the reported emissions data, with the remainder being allocated as the emissions from the coke oven gas.

-Emissions of other pollutants will either be significant both from combustion and process-related sources, or will predominantly occur from process sources.
-In the case of SOx as SO2, emissions data are split between coke oven gas combustion and process sources using a ratio based on actual emissions data for these sources for the mid-1990s.
-For CO, NMVOC, PM10, metals, B[a]P and PCDD/PCDFs, we have no detailed source- and fuel-specific emissions data on which to base a split and so all of the reported site emissions are allocated to a non-fuel specific source category covering both types of emissions.
+Emissions of other pollutants will either be significant both from combustion and process-related sources or will predominantly occur from process sources.
+In the case of SO_x (as SO2), emissions data are split between coke oven gas combustion and process sources using a ratio based on actual emissions data for these sources for the mid-1990s.
+For CO, NMVOC, PM10, metals, B[a]P and

+PCDD/PCDFs, we have no detailed source- and fuel-specific emissions data on which to base a split and so all of the reported site emissions are allocated to a non-fuel specific source category covering both types of emissions.
 These emissions are reported under NFR14 Sector 1B1b.
 The UK inventory reporting scope for metals from 1A1c includes estimates from combustion of coal and gas oil using EFs that are primarily based on UK research into compositional analysis of those fuels (including Clarke & Sloss 1992; Wood 1996; Thistlethwaite 2001a) or from USEPA defaults, and comprises estimates for: Hg, Cd, Zn, Pb, Cr, As, Cu, Ni, Se, V, Mn, Be, Sn.

-Processes manufacturing SSF are relatively small compared with coke ovens, and so reporting of emissions is very limited in the Pollution Inventory due to reporting thresholds, with only CO, NOx and $PM{10}$ reported on a regular basis.
+Processes manufacturing SSF are relatively small compared with coke ovens, and the reporting of emissions is very limited in the PI and WEI as the annual emissions for most pollutants do not exceed the reporting thresholds, with only CO, NO_x and PM{10} reported by operators on a regular basis.
 The reported emissions for these pollutants are allocated to a non-fuel specific source category.
-Emissions of other pollutants are estimated using literature emission factors, primarily taken from the EMEP-EEA Guidebook (EMEP, 2016) or earlier versions of the (EMEP-CORINAIR) guidebook, and several UK research reference sources from the early 1990s.
+Emissions of other pollutants are estimated using literature emission factors, primarily taken from the 2016 EMEP/EEA Guidebook (EMEP, 2016) or earlier versions of the (EMEP/CORINAIR) guidebook, and several UK research reference sources from the early 1990s.
 These emissions are reported under NFR14 Sector 1B1b.